pantheon-systems/documentation/source/content/guides/support/07-faq.md

 ### Is there a support number we can call?
 Is this service available for all account tiers?

-Diamond and Platinum customers can call the 24/7 Premium Support Hotline for urgent account-related issues.
+Diamond and Platinum customers can call the 24/7 Premium Support Hotline  for any technical issues, escalations, site, billing, or overages queries.
 You can find the phone number in the Support tab of your workspace.
+Note that this is strictly for filing a ticket, and you will not reach a support engineer by using this method.

 ### Is there 24/7 support for emergencies like incidents or outages?
 Is this service available for all account tiers?

 Diamond and Platinum customers can open an emergency ticket for business-critical issues.
-Pantheon escalates emergency tickets to our engineering team, even during off-hours.
+Pantheon escalates emergency tickets to our support engineers, even during off-hours.
 To ensure effective triage, please open the emergency ticket from the workspace of the affected site.

 ### What if I can't login to the Pantheon Dashboard?